sheryc/HEF/README.md

 ## Pretrained Models - TO BE RELEASED SOON

-Due to the training cost for each model, we release the pretained models for the 3 datasets.
+Due to the training cost for each model, we release the pretrained models for the 3 datasets.
 These models are the resulting ``model_best.pth`` trained by the default settings in the given config files.
 Put the downloaded `.saved/` folder in the root path of this repo.

+* SemEval16-Env: TBR
+* SemEval16-Sci: TBR
+* SemEval16-Food: TBR

 The offered pretrained models are trained on 2 GPUs for SemEval16-Env and SemEval16-Sci, and 4 GPUs for SemEval16-Food.